nikantonelli/Groundhog/README.md

 (-m and -d not implemented yet)

-java -jar target\Groundhog-1.0-SNAPSHOT-spring-boot.jar -f "..\Scrum Teams.xlsx" -c -s ..\a.txt
+java -jar target\Groundhog-1.0-SNAPSHOT-spring-boot.jar -f "Scrum Teams.xlsx" -c -s a.txt

 If you do not use the -c option then the program will attempt to sit in a sleep loop being woken up every (24 hours at) 3 in the morning.